lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

 # Configure AEM Assets integration with Brand Portal on AEM 6.3 {#configure-integration-63}

-Adobe Experience Manager (AEM) Assets is integrated with Brand Portal which enables asset publishing, asset distribution and asset contribution features.
+Adobe Experience Manager (AEM) Assets is integrated with Brand Portal which enables asset publishing, asset distribution and asset contribution features   .

 Earlier, Brand Portal was configured in Classic UI via Legacy OAuth Gateway which uses JWT token exchange exchange to obtain an IMS Access token for authorization.